 Ingredients

-- 1 fresh mango (or you could use 1 cup frozen mango chunks)
+- 1 ripe mango or use 1 cup of frozen mango chunks

 - ½ teaspoon lemon juice